AlminHalilovic/bookings/README.md

 ./gradlew bootRun
 ```
 #### 2. IntellJ IDEA
-Navigate to the OffersApplication.java class and run main method.
+Navigate to the BookingsApplication.java class and run main method.
 Application will start on the port 8080

 #### 3. Docker
 Run `./gradlew build` command.